clinical-meteor/cookbook/cookbook/model-view-controller.md

 ####Ember and Angular

 **Q:  Can I add Ember into my Meteor Application?**
-Sure you could add Ember in, but dear lord, why?
+Sure you could add Ember or Angular in, but dear lord, why?
 Ember and Meteor are essentially the same.
-Saying "I want to use Ember in Meteor" is like saying, "I want to drive a Mazda in my Porche".
+As someone on the mailing lists once put it, saying "I want to use Ember in Meteor" is like saying, "I want to drive a Mazda in my Porche".
+It simply adds an MVC abstraction layer on top of an existing MVC model.

-**Q:  What about Angular.js?
-Wouldn't Angular and Meteor work great together?**
-Ah...  so you want to drive a Ford in your Porche, instead.
-Mmhmmm.
-See the question above about Ember.
-Angular.js is redundant.
-Don't overcomplicate things with Ember.js, Angular.js, Knockout.js, or any of the other MVC frameworks.
-When needed, Meteor will use Backbone.js for it's MVC.
+(Although, strictly speaking, the Blaze.View is open to the same criticism of being an an MVC model added to an existing MVC model.
+The Browser offers the initial MVC model via HTML, JS, and CSS files.
+And Blaze.View adds a second MVC model on top of that.
+In fact, Blaze.View works as something of a ModelController as far as the Browser is concerned with rendering Views to the ViewPort.
+(Which just goes to show how convoluted this all is.)
+The suggestion to add Ember would either replace Blaze as the second MVC model; or it would be added as a third MVC model.